 Using a dishwasher is pretty easy, right?
 You load it up, lob in a tablet, hit start and hey presto, the dishes are done.

-But, spend some time with CHOICE's dishwasher wiz, Ashley Iredale in our testing labs and you quickly learn there's a big gap between beginner and boss level when it comes to getting the best clean from your machine.
+But spend some time with CHOICE's dishwasher whiz Ashley Iredale in our testing labs and you'll quickly learn there's a big gap between beginner and boss level when it comes to getting the best clean from your machine.

 1. Pre-rinsing dirty dishes

 We're all guilty of giving our dishwasher a helping hand by doing a generous pre-rinse under the tap first.
 But get ready for a revelation: Ashley says it's unnecessary and might even result in dirtier dishes at the end of the wash.

 "Not only does pre-rinsing push your water consumption way up, it can actually trick your dishwasher into thinking your plates are cleaner than they are," explains Ashley.

 Pre-rinsing can actually trick your dishwasher into thinking your plates are cleaner than they areAshley Iredale, CHOICE dishwasher expert